This webpage details the role of the Nominating Committee (NC) and the details for how and when the associated tasks and roles should be carried out.

 Information about current EC current composition can be found here: https://www.biocuration.org/about/executive-commitee/

-However, equally important is the candidate’s enthusiasm to serve on the executive committee and a willingness to commit an amount of time to ISB business.
-Minimally this involves attending monthly teleconference meetings (1 hour in length) and following up on any action points from meetings, as well as promoting the ISB’s activity to members and non-members.
+It is equally important to stress the candidate’s enthusiasm to serve on the executive committee along with a willingness to commit a proportion of time to ISB activities.
+Minimally, this involves attending monthly teleconference meetings (1 hour in length) and following up on any action points from meetings, as well as promoting the ISB’s activity to members and non-members.
 Examples of activities performed by EC members include reviewing micro-grant submissions, preparing call for participation for hosting Biocuration meetings, preparing materials for ISB election, monitoring ISB mail and website.
 There are specific positions such as Chair, Secretary and Treasurer that will require a larger time commitment, as they will be in charge of leading the steps of the executive committee and by extension the membership.

 Each candidate must submit a letter of intent via this google form, which includes the following: